 - Use qualitative and quantitative reasoning and evidence, synthesizing information from a variety of origins to methodically and systematically solve problems and develop interventions in the human movement domain;

-- Communicate effectively, orally and in writing, in accordance with disciplinary standards; and
+- Communicate effectively, orally and in writing, with lay and professional audiences;

 The mission of the Exercise Science program is to contribute to the generation, dissemination and application of knowledge related to human movement in multiple contexts.
 Students and faculty are actively engaged in each area.
 While a health-science context is emphasized, the curriculum enables students to understand movement by integrating multiple scientific perspectives so as to be successful in a variety of arenas (e.g., employment in the fitness/exercise field, graduate study in professional or academic disciplines).